nikitavoloboev/moonbit/README.md

 #### [Bobby](https://itunes.apple.com/us/app/bobby-track-subscriptions/id1059152023?mt=8)

 - Use the app to track my ongoing subscriptions.
-I review it at the start of every month and [update my budget](https://wiki.nikitavoloboev.xyz/finance) for the month accordingly.
+I review it at the end of every month and [update my budget](https://wiki.nikitavoloboev.xyz/finance) for the month accordingly.

 #### [Paprika](https://itunes.apple.com/us/app/paprika-recipe-manager-3/id1303222868?ls=1&mt=8) - Recipe manager

-- I use the app to collect my favorite [vegan recipes](https://wiki.nikitavoloboev.xyz/health/nutrition/recipes).
+- I use the app to collect my favorite [plant based recipes](https://wiki.nikitavoloboev.xyz/health/nutrition/recipes).

 ### Social

 #### [Telegram](https://itunes.apple.com/us/app/telegram-x/id898228810?mt=8) - Messenger

-- My favorite messenger and I prefer it over others due its speed, its ability to sync with a native macOS client and the many free and awesome stickers you can use.
-- I also use the app to quickly send media/messages between my mac and the phone.
+- My favorite messenger due its speed, its ability to sync with a native macOS client and the many free and awesome stickers you can use.
+I use Pocket to add links I want to check at some point in time.
+I also use Telegram Saved Messages and send messages to myself (links/quick-todos) that are of higher priority than Pocket.
+Adding quick todo to Telegram is much quicker than 2Do and it is assumed that the todo/note will be dealt with as soon as possible.
+I also use Saved Messages to share media between devices.

 #### [Tweetbot](https://itunes.apple.com/us/app/tweetbot-4-for-twitter/id1018355599?mt=8) - Twitter client

 - My favorite Twitter client.
-I prefer it over others for its ability to sync timelines with the macOS app and the night theme.
+Prefer it over official client for its ability to sync timelines with the macOS app, night theme and no ads.
+I do use the official Twitter app for searching as it has profile suggestions on searches that Tweetbot doesn't have.

 #### [Apollo](https://itunes.apple.com/us/app/apollo-for-reddit/id979274575?mt=8) - Reddit client

-- My preferred client for browsing Reddit.
+- My favorite client for browsing Reddit.
 I love how you can operate the app seamlessly with gestures.
-I also customized the app to work with my own gestures.
+I also customized the app to work with my own gestures (i.e. swiping back & forth by initiating the swipe in the middle of the screen and not on the side).

 #### [Spark](https://sparkmailapp.com) - Mail client